 Asset tracking helps you when audits roll around, when assets go missing, or when you need to take account of your business.
 In fact, you’re probably familiar with many good options already.
 Often, small business leaders just need to reframe how they think about asset tracking and management strategies.

 Small business asset tracking software is for businesses that don’t want to track thousands of assets but require insights into their assets to sustain them longer and get the most value from them.
 And at least once a year, an asset count or asset audit to check existing assets, tools and equipment are still locatable and in working order.
 Better asset control reduces the impact on productivity arising out of losses, missed repairs and maintenance events.

 EAM software is used to manage the maintenance of physical assets, their life cycle, scheduling and warranty management.
 An EAM system provides the means to have less unplanned downtime and extended asset longevity, which has clear business benefits.

 In the past few years, available solutions for asset management have evolved significantly.
 Today cloud hosting, standardised web APIs, conducting maintenance and audits via phones and tablets are common features of modern asset management solutions.

-As these technologies become standard, an increasing number of private sector businesses and government agencies are switching from spreadsheets to sophisticated automated asset management solutions, and these organisations are eliminating inefficiencies.
+As these technologies become standard, an increasing number of private sector businesses and government agencies are switching to sophisticated automated asset management solutions, and these organisations are eliminating inefficiencies.